daBrado/linker/README.md

-# Linker API + Redirecter
+# Linker API and Application

-Ruby + Rack implementation of a simple generator of unique links to redirect to given pages.
+Ruby + Rack implementation of a simple generator of unique links to redirect to given URIs.

-This includes an API for creating and querying the links, and a redirecter app to provide the redirection.
+This includes an API for creating and querying the links, and an application to provide the redirection.

 ## Install